Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 Prayer

 These last 3 steps are very important.
-I mention prayer, because sometimes injuries to joints, ligaments, tendons and bones are permanent just as they are in humans.
-And we can't tell until we try and give the injury some time to heal.
+I mention prayer, because sometimes injuries to joints, ligaments, tendons and bones are permanent just as they are in humans, no matter which Earth bound treatment we use.

 Realistic Expectations: